halfwhole/personal-site/_posts/2020-07-20-probability-monad.md

 For example, the `List` represents a non-deterministic computation, and `Maybe` represents a computation with a success or failure outcome.

 What about probability distributions?
-As it turns out, it too is a Monad, and we can implement it in Haskell.
+As it turns out, it too is a Monad that we can implement in Haskell.

 ## 1. Probability Distributions